EmilieAig/BikeProjectTeam7/README.md

 # BikeProjectTeam7
-This is our project of the UE HAX712X for the years 2024-2025.
+This is our project of the UE HAX712X for the year 2024-2025.

 The members of the group are :
 - AIGOIN Emilie